Liam-Lee-66/dialogTutorial/README.md

 #### What's the difference between a normal popup `div` and a `dialog` then?

 From my experience, both are similar but very different. `div` popups requires you to setup style tags for it to have the popup's essentials.
 A shadow when display and the popup centering on screen.
 The `dialog` element in the other hand, acts as a `div` but also has the essentials of a popup modal in the meantime.
-You are not required to style the `div` to have a shadow when popup or center on the screen.
+You do not necessarly need to style the `dialog`.

 <br>